 Some species-rich grasslands in the UK are protected as Sites of Special Scientific Interest (SSSI).
 For example, in the Somerset Mendips, just under half of all surviving semi-natural habitat is protected and at least 630ha of valuable wildlife-rich grassland lies outside of nature reserves.
 20% of south-east England’s chalk grassland is found in Kent but only one third is SSSI.

-This is a wide range of exciting events and activities taking place at meadows and grasslands across the UK as part of Save Our Magnificent Meadows, visit our What’s On page to find out what is happening near you.
+There is a wide range of exciting events and activities taking place at meadows and grasslands across the UK on National Meadows Day, the first Saturday in July each year.

-There is a range of downloadable family resources available to help you explore meadows and get the most from your visit.
+At other times, you can download our family resources to help you explore meadows and get the most from your visit.

 The nature that thrives in meadows and wildlife-rich grasslands can be enjoyed throughout the year, whether it is flowers and butterflies in the summer, fungi in the autumn, or flocks of birds feeding on the invertebrate-rich soils in the winter.
 So you can enjoy visiting a meadow at any time of the year.